SEBK4C/OpenDoctor-Spec/README.md

 - [Contributing.md](Contributing.md) - Guidelines for contributing to Open Doctor, including coding standards, pull request processes, and community resources.

-- [Open Doctor Spec TODO.md](Open%20Doctor%20Spec%20TODO.md) - Comprehensive task list for project implementation, organized by priority.
+- [ProjectTODO.md](ProjectTODO.md) - Comprehensive task list for project implementation, organized by priority and area of development.

 ### Data and Information Resources

-- [Medical Dictionaries.md](Medical%20Dictionaries.md) - List of medical dictionaries and resources that will power Open Doctor's terminology understanding and patient communication features.
+- [MedicalDictionaries.md](MedicalDictionaries.md) - List of medical dictionaries and resources for terminology understanding and patient communication.

-- [Data Sources.md](Data%20Sources.md) - Authoritative medical data sources that will be used for knowledge panels and dictionary data in the system.
+- [DataSources.md](DataSources.md) - Authoritative medical data sources for knowledge panels and dictionary data.

-- [Benchmarking datasets (Acquiring-MIMIC).md](Benchmarking%20datasets%20(Acquiring-MIMIC).md) - Process and requirements for obtaining the MIMIC database for AI model validation and benchmarking.
+- [BenchmarkingDatasets.md](BenchmarkingDatasets.md) - Process and requirements for obtaining medical datasets for AI model validation.

 ### Community and Collaboration

-- [People to contact and work with on the Open Doctor.md](People%20to%20contact%20and%20work%20with%20on%20the%20Open%20Doctor.md) - List of experts in medical informatics and healthcare technology who could provide guidance on the project.
+- [ExpertContacts.md](ExpertContacts.md) - List of experts in medical informatics and healthcare technology for project guidance.